antiboredom/automating-video-itp/README.md

 - Final presentations and critique

 ### Public Screening
-- The class will conclude with a public screening of final projects, at ITP (date and time to be determined)
+- The class will conclude with a public screening of final projects, at ITP.
+You may screen any project you made during the class.
+More details soon!

 ***